 When you submit your zines to our Tumblr & it takes a while for us to post, it’s not because we are discriminating in any way (the only criteria for us to feature a zine is that it was made by/with POC!).
 Most of the time it’s that we have a que of submissions we need to publish in order of submission date, and that que is HELLA LONG—which is a great problem to have.

-In 2014, we’ll be involving more volunteers to help with the submission que and other needs.
-In the meantime, we’re focused on tour planning and appreciate your patience.
+We’ll be involving more volunteers to help with the submission que and other needs.
+In the meantime, we’re focused on rebooting our org structure and appreciate your patience.

 If you suspect there might be an issue with your submission (likely it was a Tumblr fail), please re-submit to firstname.lastname@example.org and we’ll feature your zine ASAP!
 Again, thanks for your patience!